Albert Thornton

 Albert James Thornton (17 January 1856 – 14 June 1931), (Note: Thornton's birth date is given as 17 January 1857 by Winchester College sources.) born Albert James Lee, (Note: Thornton's father was born Richard Lee and was the illegitimate son of Richard Thornton, one of the richest men of the 19th century.
 Lee changed his surname to Thornton in 1865 as a condition of his father's will.
 Alumni Oxoniensis gives the birth names of both of Thornton's brothers as Lee, although it does not make the connection between him and the remainder of the family.) was an English amateur cricketer who played first-class cricket between 1879 and 1891.
-Thornton played mainly for Kent County Cricket Club as well as amateur sides in Kent, Devon, Sussex and Hampshire.
+Thornton played mainly for Kent County Cricket Club as well as amateur teams in Kent, Devon, Sussex and Hampshire.
 He worked as a stockjobber and was the grandson of the 19th century millionaire Richard Thornton.

 Early life and professional career

 Thornton was born at Folkestone in Kent, the second son of Richard Napoleon Thornton (Note: Carlaw refers to Thornton by the forename Alfred.
 No other sources does so.) and his wife Margaret.
 He was educated at Winchester College, where he played some cricket, and at St John's College, Oxford before going on to work in the London Stock Exchange.
 He was commissioned as a Lieutenant in one of the volunteer battalions in the Royal Sussex Regiment in 1885.